Sage-Bionetworks/portalsDocs/articles/wikis.md

   * Query on files/folders

-You can also query specific files and folderst.
+You can also query specific files and folders.
 To do so select 'Edit Project Wiki' from the 'Tools' directory and from the 'Insert' directory select 'Query on Files/Folders'.
 Once the widget opens you can type the query according the the [Synapse query language]().

  * Genome Browser
-To add a genome browser region to the wiki page, select 'Edit Project Wiki' from the 'Tools' directory and from the 'Insert' directory select 'Genome Browser'.
+To add a genome browser region to the Wiki page, select 'Edit Project Wiki' from the 'Tools' directory and from the 'Insert' directory select 'Genome Browser'.

  * File Preview

-To preview a file on the wiki page, select 'Edit Project Wiki' from the 'Tools' directory and from the 'Insert' directory select 'File Preview'.
+To preview a file on the Wiki page, select 'Edit Project Wiki' from the 'Tools' directory and from the 'Insert' directory select 'File Preview'.

  * User

-To link to a specific user profile on a wiki page select 'Edit Project Wiki' from the 'Tools' directory and from the 'Insert' directory select 'User'.
+To link to a specific user profile on a Wiki page select 'Edit Project Wiki' from the 'Tools' directory and from the 'Insert' directory select 'User'.

 * Provenance graph

-To show file provenance on a wiki, select 'Edit Project Wiki' from the 'Tools' directory and from the 'Insert' directory select 'Provenance Graph'.
+To show file provenance on a Wiki, select 'Edit Project Wiki' from the 'Tools' directory and from the 'Insert' directory select 'Provenance Graph'.

  * Button Link

-To use a button link on the wiki page, select 'Edit Project Wiki' from the 'Tools' directory and from the 'Insert' directory select 'Button Link'.
+To use a button link on the Wiki page, select 'Edit Project Wiki' from the 'Tools' directory and from the 'Insert' directory select 'Button Link'.

  * Entity List

-To list a number of entities in a wikis select 'Edit Project Wiki' from the 'Tools' directory and from the 'Insert' directory select 'Entity List'.
+To list a number of entities in a Wiki page select 'Edit Project Wiki' from the 'Tools' directory and from the 'Insert' directory select 'Entity List'.

 ####Challenge-specific widgets
 Sage is involved in many DREAM challenges that require specific functionality built into the Synapse Wiki.